It is happening. Not just beginning to happen, but happening..

 Blood indeed boiled when they heard that a neighbour had eaten beef; blood boiled even more when they found that five or six men who were among the lynchers were arrested.

 There were riots, arson and the regulation burning of vehicles.
-Trust me, nobody is going to hang, not even get a life term, for the killing a citizen of this Country in cold blood in his sleep.
+Trust me, nobody is going to hang, not even get a life term, for killing a citizen of this Country in cold blood in his sleep.
 Mob lynching is becoming routine under the new dispensation.
-If the crime could be established, lynchers will not be punished.
+If the crime could be established, which is difficult with the police on the side of the lynchers, those who were arrested as a public performance will be acquitted by the court.
 With that assurance in their mind, vigilantes roam the streets, do shift-duty during nights, to stop and accuse truckers of carrying beef and beat them up – or kill them.

 Nobody, certainly not Mr. Modi, condemned the killing of an innocent man.
 Mr. Modi is in the habit of condemning killings abroad – like that of a Jordanian pilot, bomb blasts in a Hindu Temple in faraway Bangkok, Karachi killings, killing of two Japanese citizens by IS in even more distant Iraq.